Tadalafil

 Can tadalafil cause high blood pressure?

 In some cases, tadalafil can cause high blood pressure, but this is uncommon.
 You shouldn’t take tadalafil if you have low blood pressure or uncontrolled high blood pressure.
+Speak with your doctor if you have any questions about this before taking tadalafil.

 Are tadalafil tablets safe?

-Yes, tadalafil tablets are safe and effective for men who have ED.
+Yes, tadalafil tablets are safe and effective for men who have erectile dysfunction.
 You should only take tadalafil tablets if they have been prescribed to you, and you should never take more than your prescribed dose.
 Your doctor will make sure tadalafil is a safe and suitable treatment for you before prescribing it.

 Can tadalafil and sildenafil be taken together?